AI

 Everyone assumes frontline workers resist most.
 Wrong.

 I see this pattern constantly.
 The executives who approved the AI budget are excited.
-The individual contributors who will use the tools are curious (27% of them are already using AI frequently according to Gallup’s latest data).
+The individual contributors who will use the tools are curious, though BCG found more than 85% of employees remain at early AI adoption stages, with less than 10% reaching advanced usage.

 But the middle layer - the managers and senior practitioners who set the cultural tone for everyone else - they are the ones who slow everything down.
 Not because they are obstinate.
 Because they are rational.